 (tap to enlarge)

-Nothing is set.
-Content, identity, stories, syntax, facts, fonts, clipart, profile pics, false disclosures, opinions, all altered, all the time, based on which house the moon is in.
+-Nothing is set.
+Content, identity, vocabulary, opinions, syntax, facts, fonts, clipart, profile pics, false disclosures, change constantly.

 Thumbnails are scattered around, software debris.
 Tap them to enlarge.

 No copyright.
-Carveth doesn’t care what’s stolen, screenshot, saved, renamed.
+She doesn’t care what’s stolen, screenshot, saved, renamed.
 Grab it, call it yours, whatever.
-She doesn’t care.
+Everything lives on external hard drive.
+And the internet dark age is approaching.
+Steal and print.

-Jessie Carveth is at this site about five full days a month.
-She fixes mistakes, if they can be fixed, fast—on machines and in the world.
+She is at this site about five full days a month.
+Mistakes are fixed fast, if they can be, on machines and away from machines

-The staff binge-tweaks, driving formerly compact pages into oblivion, wearing down the apparatus of WordPress business lingo designed to redirect to advertisers (“history”, “analytics”, “options”, stats and tags, more options, “categories”), callous intrusion into the construction and presentation of paid websites.
+The staff binge-tweaks, driving formerly compact pages into oblivion, wearing down the apparatus of wordpress business lingo designed to redirect to advertisers (“history”, “analytics”, “options”, stats and tags, more options, “categories”), callous intrusion into the construction and presentation of paid websites including the theft of vast libraries of images.

 Is it a coincidence that William Eggleston has resurfaced?

-Journalist Janet Malcolm wrote about a group of famous photographers who sensed long ago the future of professional photography and came up with desperate, not so smart, doomed attempts (mentioned often in this site), to maintain an elite class of photographers.
+Check this out.
+Journalist Janet Malcolm wrote about a group of famous photographers who sensed long ago the future of professional photography and came up with desperate, not so smart, doomed attempts (mentioned often in this site), to maintain an elite class of photographers. https://www.nybooks.com/articles/2018/07/19/snapshot-work-of-art/

 More on the difference between photo art and document photography